 EBITDA is an approximate measure of the Company's operating cash flow.
-EBITDA comprises earnings before deducting interest and other financial charges, income taxes, depreciation and amortization, and non-controlling interests and preferred share dividends.
+EBITDA comprises earnings before deducting interest and other financial charges, income taxes, depreciation and amortization, and non-controlling interests.
 EBIT is a measure of the Company's earnings from ongoing operations.
-EBIT comprises earnings before deducting interest and other financial charges, income taxes and non-controlling interests and preferred share dividends.
+EBIT comprises earnings before deducting interest and other financial charges, income taxes and non-controlling interests.